Financial Statements 2021-22

 (Full financial statements for 2020-21 and previous years are available below.)

-The College made an Underlying Operating Surplus of £478k before the effect of defined benefit pension scheme accounting.
+The College made an Underlying Operating Surplus of £1k before the effect of defined benefit pension scheme accounting.
 The impact of annual Pension adjustments relating to the College’s LGPS defined benefit scheme and which the College has little influence over, causes significant variations to the College’s financial results year on year.
-These have no day to day impact on the College’s short term financial health.
-The impact of these pension scheme adjustments is highlighted on page 4 of the financial statements.
+These have no day-to-day impact on the College’s short-term financial health.
+The impact of these pension scheme adjustments is highlighted on page 5 of the financial statements.

-During 2020/21 the College invested £0.82m in renewing classroom-based equipment and in refurbishing and improving its facilities in order to ensure that these continue to provide and improve the environment needed to support its education provision (2019/20 £0.82m).
-The college also received donations of £93k from the Radbrook Foundation.
-These donations are used to support students who would otherwise be unable to participate fully in college extracurricular activities, to access the college, or to provide specialised equipment to improve the individual’s learning experience.
+During 2021/22 the College invested £1.8m in renewing classroom-based equipment and in refurbishing and improving its facilities to ensure that these continue to provide and improve the environment needed to support its education provision (2020/21 £0.1.5m).
+The college also received donations of £182k from the Radbrook Foundation.
+These donations are used to expand specialist construction facilities, to support students who would otherwise be unable to participate fully in college extracurricular activities, to access the college, or to provide specialised equipment to improve the individual’s learning experience.

 In order to comply with sector guidance, Shrewsbury Colleges Group publishes its annual report and financial statements each year.

 Previous year's financial statements can be found below.

 On the 31 July 2016 Shrewsbury College of Arts & Technology merged into Shrewsbury Sixth Form College.
 Separate Accounts for each of the two former colleges for the years up to 31 July 2015 are available on request.

 The number of employees with a gross annual salary and benefits of £100,000 or more in £10,000 increments.